peterneave/rust/README.md

 ---

-"arch": 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.
+"arch": 64 bits if you're on a 64-bit architecture and 32 bits if you're on a 32-bit architecture.

 Other types